AdobeDocs/cloudmanager-api-docs/src/pages/tutorial/1-a-basic-webhook.md

 ## Dependencies

-To write the webhook, this tutorial uses <a href="https://expressjs.com/" target="_new">Express</a>, a minimal web framework for Node.js.
+To write the webhook, this tutorial uses [Express](https://expressjs.com/), a minimal web framework for Node.js.
 To automate the parsing of JSON requests, the `body-parser` package is used.
 Finally, a package named `dotenv` is used to parse and load the `.env` file created in the [Overview](/tutorial/index.md).
 To install these three packages, run

 ```bash
 npm install express body-parser dotenv